-We have requested certain written representations from management, which are included in the attached letter dated January 14, 2013.
+We have requested certain written representations from management dated January 17, 2014.

 Management's Consultations with Other Accountants

 In some cases, management may decide to consult with other accountants about auditing and accounting matters.
 Management informed us that, and to our knowledge, there were no consultations with other accountants regarding auditing and accounting matters.